AidiRi/DSA/Algorithms/06-PalindromeWords/PalindromeWords.md

 ### Problem:

-Given a single string of words, determine whether it is a palindrome.
+Given a string of a single lower cased word, determine whether it is a palindrome.

 **Example 1:**
 ```